exercism/deprecated-mentors/tracks/javascript/exercises/leap/README.md

 - For solutions that have more than one exit point, suggest trying to use a single exit point while maintaining legibility.
-It could be done by aggregating all condintionals in one and creating a temp var with a legible name for each.
+It could be done by aggregating all conditionals in one and creating a temp var with a legible name for each.

 - Creating a helper function that checks if a number is divisible might also be a good idea.
 This would help with the first point and keep the logic readable.